medulla-tech/.github/profile/README.md

 ## Installation

-Medulla support different server flavor as Debian and RedHat familly (Centos / Alma Linux / Mageia)
+Medulla support different server flavor as Debian and RedHat familly (Centos / Alma Linux ),  Mageia.

 Installation process had been simplified to easily install all differents components from one command line and different version (stable, dev and other).